rmsk2/moreorless/readme.md

 a line number.
 This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.
 The created file can then be loaded and executed.
 - `Home` and `Shift+Home` can be used to move the cursor to the start or the end of a line
-- Pressing `Foenix+m` sets a mark which determines the start position of copy and paste operations and block indentations.
+- Pressing `Foenix+m` or `Foenix+Space` sets a mark which determines the start position of copy and paste operations and block indentations.
 That a mark is set is visualized by an `M` in the top right corner of the screen.
 As soon as the document is changed or a copy or cut or indentation operation has been successfully performed the mark is invalidated and the `M` disappears
 - Pressing `Foenix+c` copies all the lines between the marked line and the current line into the clipboard.
 This uses additional memory
 - Pressing `Foenix+x` copies all the lines between the marked line and the current line into the clipboard and deletes